Estate Planning

 Anyone who owns more than $100,000 in probate-eligible assets, owns real property in multiple states, wants privacy in estate distribution, or needs incapacity protection should strongly consider a living trust.
 Homeowners benefit the most because real estate is typically the largest probate-eligible asset.

-The clearest candidates for a living trust include homeowners whose primary residence alone would trigger a lengthy, expensive probate process; individuals who own real property in multiple states and would otherwise face ancillary probate in each state where they hold title; people in states with particularly expensive or slow probate processes, with California, Florida, and New York being the most notable examples; individuals who value privacy and do not want their estate's assets, debts, and beneficiaries made part of the public record; and people who want seamless incapacity planning that allows a successor trustee to manage their finances immediately without conservatorship proceedings.
+The clearest candidates for a living trust include homeowners whose primary residence alone would trigger a lengthy, expensive probate process; individuals who own real property in multiple states and would otherwise face ancillary probate in each state where they hold title; people in states with particularly expensive or slow probate processes, with California, Florida, and New York being the most notable examples; individuals who value privacy and do not want their estate's assets, debts, and beneficiaries made part of the public record; and people who want clean incapacity planning that allows a successor trustee to manage their finances immediately without conservatorship proceedings.

 A living trust is also strongly recommended for blended families where the grantor has children from prior relationships.
 The clear, private distribution instructions in a trust reduce the risk of disputes between a surviving spouse and stepchildren.
 Similarly, individuals with beneficiaries who have special needs may use a trust to establish ongoing management provisions that a simple will cannot provide.

 Conversely, a living trust may be unnecessary for young adults with minimal assets and no real property, people whose assets already have beneficiary designations or survivorship provisions that bypass probate (such as jointly held bank accounts, retirement accounts with named beneficiaries, and life insurance policies), and residents of states that offer simplified or expedited probate procedures for small estates.
 For these individuals, a well-drafted will combined with strategic beneficiary designations provides adequate protection without the cost and maintenance of a trust.
-Our will generator creates customized wills that address all required elements for straightforward estates.
+Our will generator Creates customized wills that address all required elements for straightforward estates.

 When Do You Need Both a Will and a Trust?